aistats126/aistats126/README.md

 ⚠️ Disclaimer

 This implementation is not very efficient.
-In practice it works for arbitrary functions of up to 10 variables.
+In practice it works for functions of up to ~10 variables.

 ## Setup